Windmills breathe life into failing Gdansk shipyards

 But Gaardbo has found that the 6.5 hectare hall that once churned out ocean liners is perfect for building the giant steel towers needed for the windfarms driving Europe's shift towards cleaner renewable energy.

-Ant-like welders climb along the inside of the towers, which are up to 120 meters tall and 7.5 meters in diameter and carry sails that weigh as much as a Boeing 757.
+Ant-like welders climb along the inside of the towers, which are up to 120 metres tall and 7.5 meters in diameter and carry sails that weigh as much as a Boeing 757.

-A major cost in their manufacture is their problematic transport, and the decision by Gaardbo's company GSG Towers to invest 250 million zlotys ($73.48 million)in production in Gdansk was largely based on the advantage of being able to load the tubes directly onto ships in the old free city's harbor on the Baltic.
+A major cost in their manufacture is their problematic transport, and the decision by Gaardbo's company GSG Towers to invest 250 million zlotys (47.28 million pounds) in production in Gdansk was largely based on the advantage of being able to load the tubes directly onto ships in the old free city's harbour on the Baltic.

 "It is the perfect place for this; as they say, location, location, location.
 About 30 percent of the cost of wind towers is transport," he says.